-- Search Engine Optimization (SEO, "Organic Search" or "Natural Search") - the Group attracts traffic to our websites by naturally achieving high search engine rankings on search enginges such as Google.
+- Search Engine Optimization (SEO, "Organic Search" or "Natural Search") - the Group attracts traffic to our websites by naturally achieving high search engine rankings on search engines such as Google.
 This requires certain costs and investments, such as developing high quality websites consumers want to use, but does not involve paying the search engines directly.

 - Search Engine Marketing (SEM, "Paid Search", "Pay Per Click" or PPC) - the Group acquires additional search traffic directly from search engines by paying the search engine on a per click basis.
-The Group only utilizes this channel in markets where the search marketing partners officially accept gambling advertising.

-- Email - the Group maintains a list of opted-in individuals who occasionally recieve promotions from the Group.
+- Email - the Group maintains a list of opted-in individuals who occasionally receive promotions from the Group.
 Individuals may unsubscribe at any time.
 All opt-ins come from our own consumer websites, we do not acquire email lists from third parties.
 The Group only uses Email to drive traffic to its consumer websites.
 The Group does not conduct email campaigns designed to drive traffic directly to our advertising clients' websites.

-- Display Advertising - the Group occassionally engages in display marketing campaigns designed to target known users of our consumer websites across the web.
+- Display Advertising - the Group occasionally engages in display marketing campaigns designed to target known users of our consumer websites across the web.
 Campaigns will direct users to our consumer websites and not directly to our advertising clients' websites.